-Is Aftercare Support
+Recovery Coaching Is Aftercare Support

 This mentorship will guide the client through the post-rehab phase and into successful independence.
 Knowing where you start and where you are wanting to get to is going to be a done through developing a strategic individual treatment program plan.

 The choice of recovery coaching philosophy is a personal one, but the fundamentals remain the same, you must be committed and involved.
 Whether it is a 12 Step or a scientifically based recovery program, we will ensure that the client understands and is adapting the necessary principles in his or her life.
 It is paramount, especially in the 12 step based recovery programs, that an individual or client be given clear and accurate information about how these programs work.
 Often well-meaning people can give poor guidance in their efforts to help.
 This can often lead the individual becoming confused and frustrated, ultimately hampering their recovery.
 This is where the Recovery Coach ultimately safeguards the individual from any misguidance.

 Treatment is often a place where an individual will learn about healthy relationship-building strategies, but it usually isn’t until the person is actually on their own that the practice will truly begin.
-This is precisely where the Recovery Coach will bridge the gap between treatment and everyday life.
+This is precisely where Recovery Coaching will bridge the gap between treatment and everyday life.
 Supporting the individual in the development of these interpersonal skills is the desired goal.

 Employment & Education

 Most addiction treatment centres provide a vocational or educational plan as part of their program.
 However, once the client has left treatment it is entirely up to them to execute this plan.
 Finding resources and support in the initial first steps can be challenging, and potentially leaving the client feeling overwhelmed, especially in the early stages of recovery.
 Thus, recovery coaching can be an immediate support to you once you have completed the addiction treatment program.

 Recreation & Hobbies

 Having a recreational activity is often one of the most overlooked parts of the well balanced lifestyle for the recovering addict.
 Finding new associations for recreation and pleasure is essential.
 Whether it be sports, arts, or other active social groups, getting involved in these types of recreational communities dramatically diminishes the likelihood of relapse.
 We provide Recovery Coaching for exactly these types of situations.
 Whether you enjoy the gym, hiking, fishing, or any other activities that will add to your recovery path, we can accomodate a sober companion to enjoy such activities with and help build further connection to like minded people.